Ashwin7501/Ashwin7501/README.md

 ---

 🎯 **Software Developer **

-Currently a MTECH CSE Student at Manipal Institute of Technology Bangalore 📌 Formerly a **Software Engineer Trainee** at **Soptimize Consultancy Services**
+Currently a MTECH CSE Student at Manipal Institute of Technology, Bangalore

+📌 Formerly a **Software Engineer Trainee** at **Soptimize Consultancy Services**
 💼 Formerly at **BNP Paribas** as an **Associate Software Engineer**, contributing to report automation
 🎓 BTech in Electronics & Communication Engineering from **PES University**